koos/wahllokalfinder-cgn/README.md

 #### Cities Importer
 `$ rails import:cities`
 It extracts the csv file (which you select through the importer) and save selected cities that are in the file to database records.

+Selecting multiple files is available in all importers, it should be comma separated.
 ### Validator

 #### City Address Zip: